MONUMENTAL: Katahdin Woods and Waters Camping

 With 19 miles of riding and plenty of daunting hills ahead, it didn’t take long to realize that biking wasn’t exactly my favorite.
 While the wilderness can push you out of your comfort zone and test your limits, my friends always kept my spirits high.
 I’m grateful they were by my side as we pushed through the last few hills together.

-After another good night’s sleep at the Sandbank campground, we were happy to begin the morning with Good To-Go’s granola.
+After another good night’s sleep at the Sandbank campground, we were happy to begin the morning with Good To-Go’s dehydrated granola.
 Perfect for a quick breakfast, as it can be prepared with cold water.
 The next part of our journey lead us to Orin Falls trailhead, where we stashed our packs for a joy ride on old logging roads and a section of single track to the falls.

 At this point, we’d already covered 43 miles by boat and bike, and we still had another 21 miles of trail back to Matagamon.
 We didn’t have much daylight to waste knowing we had a long hike to get to our next campsite before dark, but I was relieved to finally be on foot.